I found that many people customize their Redmine installations... But they usually do this in a wrong way!

 So I’m thinking about creating the dummy plugin, add some features like CSS files autoload (maybe with some extended rules) and write a good documentation on customizing Redmine/ChiliProject...

-#3 Updated by Andriy Lesyuk almost 9 years ago
+#3 Updated by Andriy Lesyuk over 9 years ago

 Another powerful thing is

 hooks...
 Such plugin would be able to simplify using them!
 For example, like Hooks Manager it could support all hooks by using them in a special way:

 - Add a “dummy” RHTML which would autoload user custom RHTMLs if available;

 Projectobjects to simplify writing RHTML pages (this way no Ruby would be required).